datatheorem/TrustKit/docs/getting-started.md

 `NO`.
 Manual pinning validation can then be easily implemented in the App's authentication handlers'; see the "Manual Pin Validation" section in this guide for instructions.

-#### Always start with pinning enforcement disabled

-To avoid locking out too many users from your App when deploying SSL pinning for the first time, it is advisable to set `kTSKEnforcePinning` to `NO`, so that SSL connections will succeed regardless of pin validation.
-This means that TrustKit will mirror iOS' default behavior.

 #### Deploy a reporting server or use Data Theorem's free server